Township Rollers F.C.: Colours, emblem, nicknames

 Since 1970, Township Rollers has played in their famous blue and gold strip for their home matches.
 For away matches they mostly used blue and white.
 There has never been a time in history, when the home kit has been drastically altered, hence the blue and gold colours are the most recognisable aspect of the team.

 Township Rollers has gained numerous nicknames over time.
 The official nicknames of the club are "Popa", "Tse Tala" and "The Blues".
 The club motto is "Popa Popa e a ipopa" or "Popa" for short.
 This simply means "the one who moulds himself"; this may be due to the fact that Rollers became a success on their own without massive financial backing in the past.
 Other nicknames (not officially sanctioned by the club) include "The Happy People" and "Mapalastina" (Palestinians).
 Rollers have also been known as "The Tala Tsa ga MmaMasire", an allusion to the fact that the team between 2004 and 2014 was based at the Botswana Youth Centre MmaMasire Grounds in Gaborone West.

 Rollers is often mistakenly considered to be a Gaborone West club.
 Over the years the club has had a few bases within the capital – mostly in Gaborone Central – and was based at Gaborone West for about ten of its five-decade history (around 2004–2014).
 Gaborone West did grow in influence as a Rollers heartland, although Gaborone Central was the club's formative home.

 The Rollers emblem has had a few alterations over time.
 Their emblem features a football boot, a football and painting rollers, as well as a mapping of early Gaborone internal roads, a reference to the team's name and its working-class roots.
 On the bottom of the crest is their motto and nickname "Popa Popa ea Ipopa".
 The latter was added in 2010 on the eve of the team's 50-year anniversary.
 The crest features the blue and gold colours of the team.

 Support

-Along with rivals, Mochudi Centre Chiefs, Extension Gunners and neighbours Gaborone United, Popa enjoys massive following all over the country.
-Rollers supporters are amongst the most vocal and passionate in the league.
-Popa fans also have shown to be loyal to their team as evidenced by their support during the dismal 2007–08 season, when the team underperformed.
-Almost every game when the team plays, the club has a huge following, regardless of where the team plays.
-The famous blue and gold colours of Township Rollers are a common sight in the streets of Gaborone.

-Township Rollers Football Club has over 52 branches across the country and the branches are managed internally by Branch Committees.
-The branch committees are supervised by a constitutional committee called the National Branches committee which reports directly to the Team's executive committee.
-The club accepts branches from internally and externally of Botswana.
+Township Rollers has a large supporter base in Botswana, alongside clubs such as Mochudi Centre Chiefs, Extension Gunners, and Gaborone United.
+The club's blue and gold colors are commonly associated with its supporters in Gaborone.
+Township Rollers also has more than 52 support branches across Botswana and abroad.
+These branches are managed by branch committees, which are overseen by the National Branches Committee and report to the club's executive committee.